ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Argument:
 : Short name for the JSON data item a JSONPath expression is applied to.

-Nodelist:
-: Output of applying a query to an argument: a list of nodes within that argument.
-  While this list can be represented in JSON, e.g. as an array, the nodelist is an abstract concept unrelated to JSON data items.

 Output Path:
 : A simple form of JSONPath expression that identifies a node by providing a query that results in exactly that node.
 Similar